 - a.
-Temperature distribution Pass /Fail
+Temperature distribution Pass /Fail.

 - b.
-Humidity distribution Pass /Fail
+Humidity distribution Pass /Fail.

 - c.
 Hot and cold points of the asset.
 These will be the hottest and coldest points of the area.
-Data loggers need to be placed in these areas
+Real time continuous monitoring systems need to be placed in these areas.

 - d.
-Analytical graphs for all the tests
+Analytical graphs for all the tests.

 - e.
-Any recommendations for improvement
+Any recommendations for improvement.

 - f.
-Time taken to reach the desired temperature after start up
+Time taken to reach the desired temperature after start up.

 - g.
-Duration for which the temperature remains within the limits after a power failure

-h.
-Duration within which the temperature exceeds the limits during a door opening
+Duration for which the temperature remains within the limits after a power failure. - h.
+Duration within which the temperature exceeds the limits during a door opening.